vominhtri231/Notes/General/Rest API design rules.md

 * Resource name is noun and plural.
 * Versioning is obligated, start with 'v' and end with a positive integer ( v1,v2, etc ), in front of the resource ( /v1/dogs/123 )
 * Common result code
-    1. 500 : internal server error
-    2. 200 : ok
+    * 200 : ok
+    * 302: attemp to redirect the page
-    3. 304 : not modified - use cached data
+    * 304 : not modified - use cached data
-    4. 400 : bad request - the request itself is invalid
+    * 400 : bad request - the request itself is invalid
-    5. 401 : unauthorized - the request require user authorization
+    * 401 : unauthorized - the request require user authorization
-    6. 403 : forbidden - the authentication is not sufficent
+    * 403 : forbidden - the authentication is not sufficent
-    7. 404 : not found - can not found rerouce URI
+    * 404 : not found - can not found rerouce URI
-    8. 422 : unprocessable entity - cannot process entity (Eg image's format not right, missing fields, etc)
+    * 422 : unprocessable entity - cannot process entity (Eg image's format not right, missing fields, etc)
+    * 500 : internal server error